Hamilton and Verstappen hit with DELETED laps at Las Vegas Grand Prix

-Formula 1 champions Lewis Hamilton and Max Verstappen have been hit with deleted lap times at the Las Vegas Grand Prix.
+Two high-profile F1 drivers have had their lap times deleted at the Las Vegas Grand Prix.

-The Dutchman was crowned the 2024 Formula 1 world champion on Saturday night, and joined the likes of Alain Prost and Sebastian Vettel on four F1 titles.
+Max Verstappen finished ahead of Lando Norris to claim his fourth straight drivers' championship, putting him level all time with Alain Prost and Sebastian Vettel.

-F1 HEADLINES: Red Bull boss delivers DAMNING Perez statement as star confirms 2025 switch
+READ MORE: F1 Las Vegas Grand Prix Results: Verstappen crowned CHAMPION despite stunning Mercedes 1-2

 However, Verstappen only finished the race in P5, but was awarded the championship after Lando Norris finished behind him in P6.

-The glory in Las Vegas also belonged to Mercedes, where George Russell led Lewis Hamilton in a 1-2 for the team following a period of difficult races for the team.
+The glory in Las Vegas also belonged to Mercedes, where George Russell lead Lewis Hamilton in a 1-2 for the team following a period of difficult races for the team.

 FIA confirm deleted lap times at Las Vegas GP